 After the build process is finished, create an indicator instance.
 You should see your custom window appear almost immediately upon launch.

-In the window, select a symbol from the symbols list and click on 'Execute'.
+In the window, select a symbol from the symbols list and click Execute.
 While our trading panel is a bit simple, it works as intended.
 You can use it as a template for creating complex WPF controls.

-Create a service for managing interactions with a cBot/indicator using the BeginInvokeOnMainThread() method.
+Create a service for managing interactions with a cBot or indicator using the BeginInvokeOnMainThread() method.

-If you are building complex WPF controls, use MVVM, IoC, and separate your business logic components from the UI (e.g., by using Prism)
+If you are building complex WPF controls, use MVVM, IoC and separate your business logic components from the UI (for example, by using Prism)

 You cannot change the ApartmentState property of an already running thread.
-Because the main cBot/indicator threat is not STA-marked, you have to use a new STA-marked thread for WinForms and WPF.
+Because the main cBot or indicator thread is not STA-marked, you have to use a new STA-marked thread for WinForms and WPF.

 As we have explained before, you have to use a separate dedicated thread to run your WPF controls.
 Only the code executing on this thread will be able to access the window controls and properties.

 The same is true for all algo API members.
 As the API is not thread safe, you cannot access API members from the UI thread.
-Instead, you have to dispatch the work by using the BeginInvokeOnMainThread() method in your indicator/cBot code.
+Instead, you have to dispatch the work by using the BeginInvokeOnMainThread() method in your indicator or cBot code.

-This may create complications if you want to exchange data between your indicator/cBot and a WPF window.
-To resolve this issue, you may create a 'proxy' class to manage the interactions between your cBot/indicator and UI-related threads.
+This may create complications if you want to exchange data between your indicator or cBot and a WPF window.
+To resolve this issue, you may create a proxy class to manage the interactions between your cBot or indicator and UI-related threads.